riyadey08/email-spam-detection/README.md

 ##  Limitations
 - The model may not perform well on real-world email data as it is trained on specific dataset.
--The model mainly focuses on textual content and may fail to detect spam in:
+- The model mainly focuses on textual content and may fail to detect spam in: Images, Attachments, Embedded links.
-Images
-Attachments
-Embedded links.
 - Neural Networks provide better generalization on unseen data.
 - SVM achieves the best overall performance (~98% accuracy).